Shiccho/ADBdemo/README.md

 $ cd docs/getting-started
 ```

-Please modify "scalardb.propaties" depending on your own environment and put the schema-loader.
+Please modify "scalardb.propaties" depending on your own environment.
+Get and put the schema-loader.

 ## Run